eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `ignore_az` - (Computed) - Bool
 - `override_az` - (Computed) - String
 - `create_storage_class` - (Computed) - Bool - CreateStorageClass provisions a default class for the Cinder plugin.
+- `cs_iplugin_image` - (Computed) - String
+- `csi_topology_support` - (Computed) - Bool

+### openstack_network

+OpenstackNetwork defines the config for a network.

+#### Argument Reference

+The following arguments are supported:

+- `availability_zone_hints` - (Computed) - List(String)

+### azure_configuration

+AzureConfiguration defines Azure specific cluster configuration.

+#### Argument Reference

+The following arguments are supported:

+- `subscription_id` - (Computed) - String - SubscriptionID specifies the subscription used for the cluster installation.
+- `tenant_id` - (Computed) - String - TenantID is the ID of the tenant that the cluster is deployed in.
+- `resource_group_name` - (Computed) - String - ResourceGroupName specifies the name of the resource group<br />where the cluster is built.<br />If this is empty, kops will create a new resource group<br />whose name is same as the cluster name.
+If this is not<br />empty, kops will not create a new resource group, and<br />it will just reuse the existing resource group of the name.<br />This follows the model that kops takes for AWS VPC.
+- `route_table_name` - (Computed) - String - RouteTableName is the name of the route table attached to the subnet that the cluster is deployed in.
+- `admin_user` - (Computed) - String - AdminUser specifies the admin user of VMs.

+### awsebscsi_driver

+AWSEBSCSIDriver is the config for the AWS EBS CSI driver.

+#### Argument Reference

+The following arguments are supported:

+- `enabled` - (Computed) - Bool - Enabled enables the AWS EBS CSI driver<br />Default: false.
+- `version` - (Computed) - String - Version is the container image tag used.<br />Default: The latest stable release which is compatible with your Kubernetes version.
+- `volume_attach_limit` - (Computed) - Int - VolumeAttachLimit is the maximum number of volumes attachable per node.<br />If specified, the limit applies to all nodes.<br />If not specified, the value is approximated from the instance type.<br />Default: -.

 ### external_dns_config